KEINOS/Practice_PHPUnit-test-of-STDIN/README.md

 ## How to Test

-To see the tests in action clone this repo an run the test.
+To see the tests in action clone this repo and run the test.

 ### Test it locally